Mark-MDO47/CforArduinoClass/02_LetsGetTalking/README.md

 [Back to Top](#notes "Back to Top")<br>

 What if you want to print "Hello World!" to the terminal?
 Computers only understand bits and bytes; how do we specify text strings?
+- Printing "Hello World!" is a common exercise ever since the first publication of **The C Programming Language** by Kernighan and Ritchie.

 One of the oldest and still commonly used methods of specifying strings is in **zero-terminated** **ASCII**.
 - ASCII stands for American Standard Code for Information Interchange.